hazelgrove/hazel/README.md

 3. Compile the OCaml bytecode to JavaScript (`_build/default/src/hazelweb/www/hazel.js`) using `js_of_ocaml`.

-For a more seamless dev experience, use `make watch` to automatically watch for file changes, triggering autoformat and recompilation.
-This will require a local installation of fswatch e.g. on macOS do `brew install fswatch; opam install fswatch`
+For a smoother dev experience, use `make watch` to automatically watch for file changes.
+This will require installing fswatch (see INSTALL.md).

 ### Debugging